sboez/Lost_Mechanics_Test/README.md

 **Phaser :** It's the first time I'm working with this framework.
 It was very fun, intuitive for the gameplay, most challenging for update variables because each scene is independent.

-**Responsive :** I had some trouble to find a way for fullscreen on mobile device.
+**Mobile :** I had some trouble to find a way for fullscreen on mobile device.
 I followed [this method](http://browsergameshub.com/scale-html5-games-on-any-device/)

 ## Assets